Do you need a place to house your website but are confused by the different types of web hosting? Then you have come to the right place.

 2. VPS Hosting – Next-level Shared Hosting

 VPS stands for Virtual Private Server.
-It is among the most well-balanced among the different types of web hosting.
+It is the most well-balanced among the different types of web hosting.
 A VPS server is still a shared environment, but the way it is set up is very dissimilar.

 While all sites on VPS share one physical server, it houses multiple, separate virtual machines.
 This makes it sort of a middle ground between shared hosting and getting your own dedicated server.